Sustaining Salmon

 salmon

-By the time Estuary debuted in 1993, the Central Valley’s once abundant runs of Chinook salmon had been severely depleted by dams, diversions, pollutants and predation by non-native fish.
+By the time Estuary News debuted in 1993, the Central Valley’s once abundant runs of Chinook salmon had been severely depleted by dams, diversions, pollutants and predation by non-native fish.
 Sacramento River winter-run fish were federally listed as endangered in January 1994; the Central Valley spring run was listed as threatened in 1999 and the fall run is identified as a species of concern.
 Protecting and rebuilding these populations has been a lodestar for many, if not most, of the efforts to restore the Bay and Delta, beginning with 1992’s Central Valley Project Improvement Act.
 Over the decades, armies of scientists, engineers and water managers have sought to better understand and mitigate the threats to this iconic fish, while lawyers, activists and politicians have battled over their habitat and freshwater flow needs.
 To read about salmon in the context of other estuarine fishes with different life stories see Estuary’s special March 2022 Fish Tales issue.

 Editor’s Picks